 As Amazon's API does not provide information about the returned item's condition, Sellics assumes the "worst case scenario" for all refunds, meaning your products cannot be sold anymore.

-Therefore, the cost of goods and (inbound) shipping costs for the orignal ordered unit(s) will still be included in the "return costs" on the day of the original order.
+Therefore, the cost of goods and (inbound) shipping costs for the original ordered unit(s) will still be included in the "return costs" on the day of the original order.

-The referral fees for the orignal order are reimbursed by Amazon and is thus removed as a cost on the day of that order.
+The referral fees for the original order are reimbursed by Amazon and is thus removed as a cost on the day of that order.

 Added cost: Return Commission

 However, Amazon does charge a return commission (15% of the referral fee), which is visible among the "Returns" costs (see image below).

 Amazon does not return the FBA shipping fees, so that these costs will stay the same.

 Product Replacements without Refunds not included (FBM)